Bruno Mars: 2012–2014: Unorthodox Jukebox and Super Bowl XLVIII halftime show

 In March 2012, Mars signed a worldwide publishing deal with BMG Chrysalis US.
 In a September 2012 interview for Billboard magazine, he affirmed his next album would be more varied musically: "I want to have the freedom and luxury to walk into a studio and say, 'Today I want to do a hip-hop, R&B, soul or rock record.
 Unorthodox Jukebox was released on December 11, 2012, in the US.
 The album debuted at number two on the Billboard 200 before topping the chart.
 It also topped the charts in Australia, Canada and the UK.
 It has sold over six million copies worldwide.

 "Locked Out of Heaven" was released in October 2012 and preceded the release of Unorthodox Jukebox, an album produced primarily by the Smeezingtons.
 The song topped the U.S. and Canadian charts and peaked at number two in the UK; it reached the top ten in several other countries.
 Other singles released from the album include "When I Was Your Man", "Treasure", "Gorilla" and "Young Girls".
-"When I Was Your Man" topped the Billboard Hot 100; except for Elvis Presley, no other male artist has had five number-one singles faster than Mars.
+"When I Was Your Man" topped the Billboard Hot 100; except for Presley, no other male artist has had five number-one singles faster than Mars.
 The song peaked at number three in Canada, number two in the UK, and reached the top-ten in several other countries.
 Mars contributed vocals to the EDM trio Major Lazer's "Bubble Butt", released in May 2013.
 The single also includes the rappers Tyga and 2 Chainz and singer Mystic.

 Mars's second headlining concert tour, the Moonshine Jungle Tour, lasted from June 2013 to October 2014.
 He announced his first concert residency, Bruno Mars at the Chelsea, Las Vegas.
 The tour grossed $156.4 million.
 On September 8, 2013, Mars was announced as headline performer at the Super Bowl XLVIII halftime show with the Red Hot Chili Peppers as guests.
 The first Super Bowl halftime show headlined by a performer under 30 in a decade.
 At the time, it was the most-watched halftime show in the history of the Super Bowl (115.3 million viewers, more than for the game itself).

 At the 2014 Grammy Awards, Mars received the Best Pop Vocal Album award for Unorthodox Jukebox.
 "Locked Out of Heaven" was nominated for Record and Song of the Year, and "When I Was Your Man" was nominated for Best Pop Solo Performance.
 That year, the album received a Juno Award for International Album of the Year.
 Mars was cast as Roberto in the film Rio 2 (2014), and contributed to its soundtrack with the song "Welcome Back".
 On November 10, 2014, Mark Ronson released "Uptown Funk" with Mars.
 The song topped the charts in several countries, including Australia, Canada and New Zealand.
 "Uptown Funk" spent fourteen weeks atop the Billboard Hot 100 and seven weeks atop the UK Singles Chart, impacting pop culture.